christian-barnabe-chabi/php_adminer/README.md

 Request::$request->email;
 ```

 ### Auth

-`Auth` class is used to authenticate the use user who want to log in. `Auth` attempt authentication by sending `email` and `password` to the `login` endpoint specified on the basic configuration in`.env` file.
+`Auth` class is used to authenticate the use user who want to log in. `Auth` attempt authentication by sending `email` and `password` to the `login` endpoint specified on the basic configuration in`.env.json` file.

 If you authenticate user using different type of variable name, not `email` or `password`, your are free to change it.